EmmyAnieDev/Learn-Laravel/README.md

 ## MAIL

 -   To send an email with an HTML template, the first step is to create a Mailable class by running the command: ====>> php artisan make:mail SendMail .

+*   _When attaching files to your email:_

+-   Use fromPath() if the file is located in the public/uploads folder.

+-   Use fromStorage() if the file is stored in the storage/app folder.